ddegenaro/speech-processing-project/README.md

 self.num_iters = 10 # for eval
 ```

+## Speech model evaluation (relatively fixed)

+The speech models are evaluated on three small datasets:

+- The 100 longest (by gold transcript character count) validated audio-transcript pairs in the English CommonVoice v19.0 delta segment
+- The 100 longest (by gold transcript character count) "other" audio-transcript pairs in the English CommonVoice v19.0 delta segment (too few are validated)
+- 100 recordings of the project author reading 100 pseudo-randomly selected English Wikipedia article titles (1 title per recording, titles with learned borrowings and rare/foreign names excluded)

-## Reading evaluations
+## Reading language model evaluations

-Evaluations are automatically saved to `evals/model/path/eval_k.json` where `k` is used to identify different evaluation runs of the same language model.
+Language model evaluations are automatically saved to `evals/model/path/eval_k.json` where `k` is used to identify different evaluation runs of the same language model.

 Information included:

-- Loading time
+- Loading time (s)
 - CPU memory usage (GB, -1.0 if not local)
 - GPU memory usage (GB, -1.0 if no GPU or not local)
 - Size on disk (GB, -1.0 if not local)